 Commonly known symptoms of pregnancy include a high body temperature, weight gain, nausea and mood swings.
-A weak bladder, however, is a symptom of pregnancy that is less frequently spoken of.
-A poll of 1,900 women, conducted by Netmums for the Chartered Society of Physiotherapy and the Royal College of Midwives (RCM), revealed one out of three women developed urinary incontinence during pregnancy.
+Urinary incontinence, however, is a symptom of pregnancy that is less frequently spoken of.
+One study by Netmums revealed one out of three women developed urinary incontinence during pregnancy.
 Incontinence can have an enormous impact on the quality of an individual’s life, resulting in many women avoiding activities they once enjoyed due to fear of leakages.

 The bladder sphincter is a muscular valve that lies at the bottom of the bladder, controlling the flow of urine.
 During pregnancy, the expanding uterus puts pressure on the bladder.
 The muscles in the bladder sphincter and in the pelvic floor can be overwhelmed by the extra stress or pressure on the bladder.
 Urine leaks out of the bladder when there is additional pressure exerted on the bladder.
 During the third trimester, the uterus rests on the bladder and its supporting ligaments, causing the ligaments and surrounding muscles to stretch.
 When those structures become too relaxed they are less effective at supporting the bladder, which can also lead to bladder weakness.
 The muscles surrounding the urethra, the tube through which urine passes from the bladder, can be affected.
 These muscles are supposed to prevent urine from leaving the body, however, may be "overridden" if the bladder has a strong contraction.

-Compounding the problem are the hormones that make your tissues and joints more elastic and ready for delivery.
+In addition to this, the hormones that make your tissues and joints more elastic also contribute to this.
 These hormones can weaken the muscles that control the release of urine from your bladder and this stops them from working properly.
 The consequence of this can be frequent involuntary leakages and weak bladder control.